AmazingDD/daisyRec/README.md

 to generate `.so` or `.pyd` file used for further import.

 Make sure you have a **CUDA** enviroment to accelarate since these deep-learning models could be based on it.
+We will consistently update this repo.

 DaisyRec handled ranking issue mainly and split recommendation problem into point-wise ones and pair-wise ones so that different loss function are constructed such as BPR, Top-1, Hinge and Cross Entropy.
 All algorithms already implemented are exhibited below: